popphp/docs/user_guide/forms.rst

 Forms
 =====

-HTML Forms are common to web applications and present challenges in building, rendering and validating the form and it's elements.
+HTML Forms are common to web applications and present a unique set of challenges in building, rendering and validating a form and it's elements.
 The `popphp/pop-form` component helps to manage those aspects of web forms and streamline the process of utilizing forms in your web application.

 Form Elements
 -------------